Background of the Genocide against the Tutsi

-The genocide victims are killed or eliminated not because they are directly involved in fighting or wars but because of their race and other discriminatory criteria.
-The perpetrators are often the ones who dictates or decide the criteria on which they based upon when they want to eliminate a certain group of people or ethnic .
+Genocide victims are killed or eliminated not because they are directly involved in fighting or wars but because of their race and other discriminatory criteria.
+The perpetrators often dictate or decide the criteria upon which they are based when they want to eliminate a certain group of people or ethnic.

-The UN Conventions on the Punishment and Prevention of the Crime of Genocide (UNCG)] adopted by the united nations assembly on 9/12/1948 and later implemented on 12/01/1951 as united nations general assembly resolution sought to define genocide and its major characteristics The conventions states that genocide can be described as any of the following acts with the intent to destroy in part or in whole, a national, racial or a religion.
+The UN Conventions on the Punishment and Prevention of the Crime of Genocide (UNCG)] adopted by the united nations assembly on 9/12/1948 and later implemented on 12/01/1951 as a united nations general assembly resolution sought to define genocide and its major characteristics.
+The convention states that genocide can be described as any of the following acts with the intent to destroy in part or in whole, a national, racial, or a religion.

 a) Killing members of a group of people

-b) Cause serious bodily mental harm on a group of people
+b) Cause serious bodily mental harm to a group of people

 c) Intentionally endanger or inflict poor conditions of life on a group of people aiming at their physical destruction in part or whole.

 d) Initiate and impose measures that will stop births among the members of a group of people

 e) Taking the children of one group away by force and giving them to another group that is unknown and unrelated to them.

 The provisions of the convention are also stipulated in article 91 of the organic law No 68/2018 of 30/08/2018, instituting the penal code because the states that have ratified these conventions must have responsibilities that establish laws punishing the crime of genocide.